friendica/friendica-addons/piwik/README.md

 Requirements
 ------------

-To use this plugin you need a [piwik](http://piwik.org/) installation.
+To use this addon you need a [piwik](http://piwik.org/) installation.

 Where to find
 -------------